-My story begins with a teen aged girl learning how to sew, cook, and plan meals in her high school home economics class.
+My story begins with a teenaged girl learning how to sew, cook, and plan meals in her high school home economics class.
 I realize now that it was called home economics for a good reason; the more you can do and make for yourself, the more you will have of exactly what you need and want, without lessening your abundance.
 I still have the sewing books my mother bought me then.
-The books have instructions for handcrafts, which I did not attempt to try until more than a decade later.
+The books have instructions for handicrafts, which I did not attempt to try until more than a decade later.

 “Take what you want and pay for it, says God.
 You can have anything you want, as long as you accept that there is a price and you will have to pay it.”

 Later in life, working five days a week in downtown Chicago, I found that I just did not have enough clothes.
 I spent countless evenings searching racks in department stores looking for something that: (1) fit me (2) looked good on me (3) I could afford to buy.
 Eventually, I remembered that I knew how to sew.